dr-JT/psyworkflow/README.md

 # psyworkflow

-An R package to aid in the **workflow** of data processing steps common in psychological research
+An R package to aid in the **workflow** of getting a research project setup and convenient functions for preliminary data processing steps.

 ## Install